final-form/react-final-form/README.md

 #### `name: string`

 The name of your field.
+Field values may be deeply nested using dot-and-bracket syntax.
+[Learn more about Field Names](https://github.com/final-form/final-form#field-names).

 #### `parse?: ((value: any, name: string) => any) | null`